jonathanvdc/skeleshare-cgo26-artifact/README.md

 # SkeleShare Artifact Evaluation (CGO '26)

-This repository provides a Docker image and automated evaluation harness for **SkeleShare**, the technique introduced in the CGO '26 paper *SkeleShare: Algorithmic Skeletons and Equality Saturation for Hardware Resource Sharing.*
+This repository provides a Docker image and automated evaluation harness for **SkeleShare**, a technique introduced in the CGO '26 paper *SkeleShare: Algorithmic Skeletons and Equality Saturation for Hardware Resource Sharing.*

 SkeleShare is a fully automated system for resource allocation and hardware sharing in functional FPGA compilation.
 It combines: